These Personality Tests Found Things Out That Only My Mom Knows

 Since my job is 100% based indoors, I scoffed at first at Traitify’s conclusions, which said that I’m an 82% match for a “precision agriculture technician” and 80% for a “zoologist or wildlife biologist.”
 (Mom’s riposte: “When you were 3 you were going to be a zookeeper.”)

-But when I spoke with Traitify CEO Dan Sines, I learned that I was supposed to have taken the career assessment (a free trial that rolled out this week) with work-related preferences in mind, and instead I might’ve thought too much about my overall interests and hobbies while answering (my bad!).
+But when I spoke with Traitify CEO Dan Sines, I learned that I was supposed to have taken the career assessment (a free trial rolled out this week) with work-related preferences in mind, and instead I might’ve thought too much about my overall interests and hobbies while answering (my bad!).
 Nonetheless, Sines told me that while my “personality blend” of Planner/Naturalist “is one of the most rare blends we have,” I’m still a 78% fit for my actual job as an editor.
 “That’s a good match, so they shouldn’t fire you,” Sines adds.

 Planners (an 80% match in my case), he explains, are “detail-oriented, organized types,” whereas Naturalists (77%) “connect more with the outdoors or might feel recharged by that organic world.”
 The next two in line–Action-Taker (66%) and Inventor (63%)–“are really close as far as percents,” says Sines, and indicate that I’m a “hands-on physical doer [who takes] things on directly.”
 But, he adds, “your traits are a little bit all over the place.
 You’re very balanced.”
-My mother happens to agree.
-“It’s fairly accurate,” she says.
-“It really does characterize you as being very balanced,” she reflected.
+My mother happens to agree: “It’s fairly accurate,” she says.
+“It really does characterize you as being very balanced.”

 The second Traitify assessment I took, which looks at the classic “Big Five” personality traits–of conscientiousness, openness, agreeableness, extraversion, and emotional stability–found something similar.
 On a 0–10 scale, my scores ranged from four to seven, with conscientiousness earning a seven and emotional stability a four; the rest were sixes.
 “You’re in the medium range for each of them,” said Sines.